Dejan Cukić: Solo career (1988–present)

 In 2019, Cukić released his latest studio album Ulica bez brojeva (Streets without Numbers), his first studio album since the 1998 Igramo na ulici to be released under Dejan Cukić & Spori Ritam Band Moniker.
 The songs were authored by Cukić, Dragan Mitrić, Momčilo Bajagić, Nikola Čuturilo and Mirko Vukomanović.
 The album brought minor hits "Prvi let" ("The First Flight"), "Pamet u glavu" ("Be Smart") and "Srce od kamena" ("Heart of Stone").
 During the same year, Cukić and actress Jelena Gavrilović recorded a cover of Eva Braun song "Bečej noću" ("Bečej at Night"), released as a single.

 Other musical activities and guest appearances

+In 1985, Cukić took part in the YU Rock Misija project, a Yugoslav contribution to Live Aid, contributing vocals to the song "Za milion godina".
+In 1990, he made a guest appearance on the album Samo je ljubav (Only Love Is) by Yugoslav band Kotrljajuće Kamenje, providing vocals for the title track, also featuring guest appearances by Dražen Žerić "Žera", Janez Bončina "Benč", Mladen Vojičić "Tifa", and Zorica Kondža.

 Cukić provided vocals for the song "Disko kugla" ("Disco Ball") recorded by the Minival project.
 He provided vocals for the Tužne Uši cover "Probudi se i ustani" ("Wake Up and Rise"), released on the various artists tribute album 3bjut to Tužne Uši.
 He recorded vocals in the song "Ti si moj brat" ("You Are My Brother"), released on the 2022 various artists album Plan B Vol. 01.

-Cukić wrote the song "Uvek divan dan" ("Always a Lovely Day") for the 2013 album Kolibri planeta (Hummingbird Planet) by the children's choir Kolibri.
+He wrote the song "Uvek divan dan" ("Always a Lovely Day") for the 2013 album Kolibri planeta (Hummingbird Planet) by the children's choir Kolibri.